 In the same way as the other hepatitis conditions, hepatitis C has its predisposing details.
-Victims who have been acquiring dialysis of the kidney for sometime are at substantial danger to get this type of hepatitis.
+Victims who have been acquiring dialysis of the kidney for some time are at substantial danger to get this type of hepatitis.
 Those with careers involved with blood contact are also susceptible to this form of disorder among them the medical health workers industry.
 Those people that engaged in an unprotected sex are more likely to catch this type of hepatitis.

-Although according to findings, this threat variable is hardly ever common but for someone with HIV or STD it is certainly frequent.
+Although according to findings, this threat variable is hardly ever common for someone with HIV or STD it is certainly frequent.
 The sharing of needle injections usually employed by prohibited drug users, tattoo lovers, acupuncture therapies predisposes them to hepatitis not only the C type.
 Blood transfusion and acquiring organs from donors with this sickness predisposes an individual.
 The common sharing of personal belongings for hygiene just like toothbrush and razor are considered to be risk factors too though this is an unconventional practice.
-All in all, the risk of hepatitis transmission from a pregnant mommy to its kid is in the list as well.
+All in all, the risk of hepatitis transmission from a pregnant mommy to its kid is on the list as well.